MaxEntroy/design-pattern/behavioral-patterns/observer/README.md

 - When an abstraction has two aspects, one dependent on the other.Encapsulating these aspects in separate objects lets you vary and reuse them independently.
 - When a change to one object requires changing others, and you don't know how many objects need to be changed.
 - When an object should be able to notify other objects without making assumptions about who these objects are.
-In other words, you don'twant these objects tightly coupled.
+In other words, you don't want these objects tightly coupled.

 ### Structure